GemeenteNijmegen/os-remote-sensing/README.md

 NDVI-range 'verstening'
        -0.1 tot 0.2: stone, sand/earth.

 ## Open Data
 The procedure extracts insights based on open data:
 - PDOK, nationaalgeoregister.nl (vector data)
 - Aerial photo, opendata.beeldmateriaal.nl (raster data)

+## Open Source
 The procedure is available in both Python and R programming language.
+The output can be deployed in QGIS.

 ## Structure of the procedure